Researcher Development Manager

 Luana Tavano Garcia

-Luana was awarded a Ph.D. in Theatre Studies at the end of 2019 and finished an IAS Early Career Fellowship in 2020.
+Luana was awarded a PhD from Warwick at the end of 2019 and finished an IAS Early Career Fellowship in 2020.
+Her research focused on postcolonial theories, national identity and performance practices from a South American perspective.
 She has worked as a tutor and guest lecturer in the Department of Theatre and Performance for three years, a teaching experience that has greatly enriched her ability to communicate and connect.
 Her practical background in theatre supports her workshops on public speaking and presenting research in front of an audience.
 Within RDO, she brings her experience of working as a creative researcher, proof reader, writer, and translator (Portuguese-English), and centres her attention on running the PhD in a Second Language sessions.

 On a personal note, Luana is used to multicultural diversity, as her upbringing was based on multiple cultural influences.
 This positionality allowed her to develop a transnational, open, and engaged mindset not only with regards to intercultural practices and knowledge production, but also interpersonal connections within different contexts.
 All this has extended to her research and teaching practices and methodologies.
 She brings those experiences to the PhD in a Second Language sessions, which can be seen as a space for doctoral candidates to share the challenges of doing research in a foreign language and develop skills and strategies to move beyond their perceived limitations.